3rd BRICS summit: Discussions

+Economics

 On 13 April, prior to the heads of state meeting, economic delegations met for discussions.
 China was lobbied by the other leaders to import not only commodities but also value added products and other commodities such as oil, soybeans and iron ore.
 Indian Trade Minister Anand Sharma said that China's Commerce Minister Chen Deming had assured the other leaders that his country would make it a priority to import more value-added products from the other four countries.
 Russia’s Deputy Economic Development Minister Oleg Fomichev also said that China pledged to set up high-technology projects in cooperation with Russia so as to "not just importing our resources and exporting industrial goods."

 Brazil and India also pressed China to buy such goods as Brazilian aircraft and Indian pharmaceuticals; the two countries also complained about the artificially undervalued yuan that they claimed was undermining their exports.
 South Africa wanted to process iron ore and other raw materials within the country before exporting them to China.
 However, at the heads of government summit China's currency valuation was not on the agenda.

 All five countries also continued their calls for reform of global monetary and financial institutions.
 They also pledged greater cooperation amongst themselves.